vxeque/app/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3 (GPLv3) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-party Licenses
+- PDF.js is licensed under the Apache License 2.0
+- Other dependencies and their licenses are listed in the dependencies section

 This means:
 - You can use this software for commercial purposes
 - You can modify this software
-- You MUST distribute your modifications under the same license
+- You can distribute it
-- You MUST disclose the source code
-- You MUST state your changes
+- You can use it privately
-- You MUST preserve the copyright and license notices
+- The only requirement is preserving the copyright and license notices
+- No warranty is provided

 ## 👥 Credits